Frank E. Boston: Early life

 Boston's first confrontation with the media was in May 1916, where he had been criticized by the local coroner's office after the death of a young boy.
 The boy had come in after a car accident with a massive head injury and because the hospital lacked an X-ray machine, Boston took it upon himself to drive the injured boy to the nearest equipped hospital.
 After the X-ray Boston performed on the boy, however, the child did not survive.
 In the article Frank defends the actions of his colleagues and him:

-Boston took a position as surgeon in Mercy Hospital, while maintaining a private practice in Philadelphia.
-He even opened his own medical practice in Lansdale.
+He later took a position as surgeon in Mercy Hospital, while maintaining a private practice in Philadelphia.
+He opened his own medical practice in Lansdale.

 Military service

 In 1917, the United States joined World War I and the entire nation was in a buzz to join the effort.
-After the declaration of war with Germany, many African-Americans were turned away from the local recruiting stations.
-Unprepared for a large scale conflict, the United States Army had only four black regiments, and many commanders would not allow mixing of blacks and whites in their units.
+After the declaration of war with Germany, many African Americans were turned away from the local recruiting stations.
+Unprepared for a large-scale conflict, the United States Army had only four black regiments, and many commanders would not allow mixing of blacks and whites in their units.
 Also, the black regiments themselves were not trusted to be sent to Europe, as many of the higher ups possessed a lack of confidence in black soldiers as fighters.

-Fort Des Moines Provisional Army Officer Training School had been opened for training African-American men as there had been a huge influx of African-American volunteers and a petition was erected by the students of Howard University.
+Fort Des Moines Provisional Army Officer Training School had been opened for training African American men as there had been a huge influx of African American volunteers and a petition was erected by the students of Howard University.
 However, there was still some discontent at the facility as many soldiers found that he had been unfairly assessed for merely being black.

-When Boston answered the military's call for physicians he was immediately given the rank, First Lieutenant in the Army Medical Reserve Corps.
-Like all the African-American recruits, Lieutenant Boston was sent to Fort Des Moines for medical training at the Medical Officers Training Camp.
+When Boston answered the military's call for physicians, he was immediately given the rank, First Lieutenant in the Army Medical Reserve Corps.
+Like all the African American recruits, Lieutenant Boston was sent to Fort Des Moines for medical training at the Medical Officers Training Camp.
 After completing his training, Lieutenant Boston was assigned as a medical officer with the 317th Engineers Regiment of the 92nd Division.

-Before leaving for France, Lieutenant Boston spent additional time in Camp Sherman, Ohio, where his abilities and rigor were so well recognized that he was promoted to Captain.
+Before leaving for France, Lieutenant Boston spent additional time in Camp Sherman, Ohio, where his abilities and rigor were so well recognized that he was promoted to captain.